-The Red Leaves Cut [allusion to falling, dying leaves.
-Slaegr] means knocking down the enemy's long sword.
+The Red Leaves Cut means knocking down the enemy's long sword.
 The spirit should be getting control of his sword.
-When the enemy is in a long sword attitude in front of you and intent on cutting, hitting and parrying, you strongly hit the enemy's long sword with the Fire and Stones Cut, perhaps in the spirit of the No Design, No Conception Cut.
+When the enemy is in a long sword attitude in front of you and intent on cutting, hitting and parrying, you strongly hit the enemy's sword with the Fire and Stones Cut, perhaps in the design of the "No Design, No Conception" Cut.
 If you then beat down the point of his sword with a sticky feeling, he will necessarily drop the sword.
-If you practice this cut it becomes easy to make the enemy drop his sword.
+If you practise this cut it becomes easy to make the enemy drop his sword.
 You must train repetitively.